 An example of the study route you may follow would be:

-If you are ready to get going, you can see our ACCA dates here.
+If you are ready to get going with your ACCA studies, you can see our course dates here.